linnalab/qclus/README.md

 This is a novel nuclei filtering method targeted to human heart samples.
 We use specific metrics such as splicing, mitochondrial gene expression, nuclear gene expression, and non-cardiomyocyte and cardiomyocyte marker gene expression to cluster nuclei and filter empty and highly contaminated droplets.
 This approach combined with other filtering steps enables for flexible, automated, and reliable cleaning of samples with varying number of nuclei, quality, and contamination levels.
 The robustness of this method has been validated on a large number of heterogeneous datasets, in terms of number of nuclei, overall quality, and contamination.

-You can find the original preprint for this method at the link below:
+You can find the original preprint for this method at the link below: test

 https://www.biorxiv.org/content/10.1101/2022.10.21.513315v1